Yogesh938960/Project-1/README.md

-# RraFFic Light Controller using Verilog
+# TraFFic Light Controller using Verilog
 The purpose of this project is to design a methodology using Verilog to control the traffic with specified time delays for a T-Shaped road.*

 ## Table of Contents